 Camp fee is $325 per child.
+Sibling discount is $300 per child.
 Space is limited and offered on a first-come-first-served basis.
 Snacks and water will be provided but participants must bring their own lunch.
-Early drop off (8:30am) and late pick up (3:30pm) are available for an additional fee.
+Early drop off (8:30am) and late pick up (3:30pm) are available.

-Opera Storytellers is generously underwritten by the Melville Hankins Family Foundation, which allows for a limited number of scholarships.
+Opera Storytellers is generously underwritten by the Hankins Foundation, which allows for a limited number of scholarships.
 For more information on the camp and scholarships, please contact: Anna Garcia at email@example.com.

 Judy Castro is music educator and aspiring music therapist in the Albuquerque area.
 As a music education graduate from UNM, Judy has been teaching general music in public schools since 2014.
 She co-teaches ukulele songwriting courses for children at the UNM Music Prep School along with fiancé Sean Umstead.
 She is currently studying music therapy at St. Mary-of-the-Woods College and is completing a music therapy internship at Sunshine Music Therapy, a private practice in Albuquerque.
 After internship, Judy aspires to become a board-certified music therapist and work with diverse clinical populations.